 AGREEMENT FOR EXHIBITION OF LIGHTHOUSE, DWELLINGS AND SURROUNDINGS

-The Agreement should include among other things the data mentioned under section 4.2 as well as information about Safety Regulations as a consequence of the property being accessed by the public.
+The agreement should include among other things the data mentioned under section 4.2 as well as information about safety regulations as a consequence of the property being accessed by the public.

-Some examples of contracts that are currently in use by some authorities can be found in the ANNEXES.
+Some examples of contracts that are currently in use by some authorities can be found in the Annexes.

 SAFETY